constantin-b/vimeotheque/readme.txt

 12. Vimeotheque create status report

 == Changelog ==
+= 2.2.8 =
+- Modified Vimeotheque template styling to be less restrictive;
+- Added post ID as element data (data-video_id="the post ID") to video embed container.

 = 2.2.7 =
 - Solved a bug in WP 6.4+ that prevented the Block Editor from loading the Vimeotheque blocks.